Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

 ### A. Game saves and savestates are stored in the respective content folder for each system.

 Ex.
 GBA .srm files and .state files would be saved in /roms/gba.

+## Q. Where do I put PSP DLCs?
+### A. The same way as on a real PSP. /roms/psp/ppsspp/PSP/.

+If its savedata dlc: place it in the SAVEDATA folder.
+If its a game data DLC: place it in the GAME folder